Join #TeamVERO!

 Read More…

-The successful candidates will have academic homes in the appropriate department within the VMBS and will work collaboratively with VERO faculty members as well as faculty members located on the College Station campus to administer the 2+2 veterinary curriculum.
+Successful candidates will have academic homes in the appropriate department within the VMBS and will work collaboratively with VERO faculty members and faculty members located on the College Station campus to administer the 2+2 veterinary curriculum.

-The successful candidates will be expected to devote the majority of their efforts to instruction in the 2+2 veterinary curriculum, with the remaining time devoted to VMBS department-specific activities, such as clinical service in the fourth year of the program at VERO, graduate instruction, research, and/or outreach.
+They will be expected to devote most of their efforts to instruction in the 2+2 veterinary curriculum, with the remaining time devoted to VMBS department-specific activities, such as clinical service in the fourth year of the program at VERO, graduate instruction, research, and/or outreach.

 Applicants must have the appropriate degree related to their area of instruction.
-In some instances, this terminal degree will be a PhD or DVM degree (or equivalent).
-For some positions, board certification in a recognized specialty college, including the American Board of Veterinary Practitioners is encouraged.
+Sometimes, this terminal degree will be a PhD or DVM degree (or equivalent).
+For some positions, board certification in a recognized specialty college, including the American Board of Veterinary Practitioners, is encouraged.
 More information may be found within each position description.
-This is a new program and adjustments in the position design and flexibility in the faculty appointment will be considered.

-Teaching responsibilities will include the delivery of discipline-specific courses in the first two years of the DVM curriculum.
-The recently updated DVM curriculum is based upon well-established pedagogical principles as well as stakeholder feedback from recent alumni, employers, practitioners, current students, and faculty.
-The updated curriculum, initiated in fall 2017, is outcomes-based with learner-centered focus and content integration across each semester and each pre-clinical year of the program.
+Teaching responsibilities will include delivering discipline-specific courses in the first two years of the DVM curriculum.
+The recently updated DVM curriculum is based upon well-established pedagogical principles and stakeholder feedback from recent alumni, employers, practitioners, students, and faculty.
+The updated curriculum, initiated in the fall of 2017, is outcomes-based with learner-centered focus and content integration across each semester and each pre-clinical year of the program.

 Opportunities for students to engage with faculty, practice serial application of clinical skills, focus on the relevance of science content, and develop strong problem-solving and decision-making skills are cornerstones of the Texas A&M DVM program.

-Individuals with a keen interest in small-group teaching and active learning will excel in this environment and are encouraged to apply.
-Faculty in the 2+2 veterinary program will be expected to “cross-over” and teach in multiple courses to reinforce content related to their subject matter interest across the 2+2 veterinary program.
+Individuals interested in small-group teaching and active learning will excel in this environment and are encouraged to apply.
+Faculty in the 2+2 veterinary program will be expected to “cross over” and teach in multiple courses to reinforce content related to their subject matter interest across the program.

-Established in 2009, VERO is the partnership between the Texas A&M University School of Veterinary Medicine & Biomedical Sciences (VMBS)
+Established in 2009, VERO is the partnership between Texas A&M Veterinary Medicine & Biomedical Sciences (VMBS)

 and the West Texas A&M University (WT) Paul Engler College of Agriculture & Natural Sciences